Campus Box 1063

 St. Louis, MO 63130-4899

-Professor Gabel is the Assocaite Chair of the department.
+Professor Gabel is the Associate Chair of the department.
 He was a John Simon Guggenheim Fellow from 2010-2011 and a Robert Wood Johnson Scholar in Health Policy from 1996-1998.
 He studies a variety of topics relevant to politics in democratic regimes.
 He currently is working on two NSF-funded research projects focusing on: (a) comparative judicial politics and constitutional review, involving cross-national comparisons as well as the intensive study of the European Court of Justice and (b) on how parties manage (or fail to manage) legislative voting behavior through manipulation of roll-call votes, including parties in national, subnational, and international sttings.
 He has long-standing interest in public opinion and how elites shape mass attitudes.
-Finally, he collaborates with Neurologists and Psychiatrists on the study of expert consensus panels (particularly those used to diagnose Alzheimer Disease).
-He has two recent related articles published in the Archives of Neurology.
+Finally, he is involved in resarch on Alzheimer's disease (AD).
+That research spans topics ranging from diagnosis of AD to disclosure of diagnostic information to study subjects.

 Comparative Politics; Legislative; Judicial; Mass Behavior; European Politics; Health Policy